 Must Read: Signs Your Bird Need Behavior Consultant

 Some parrot owners have also noticed their bird feather plucking during the mating season.
 This is a very common parrot mating behavior and is an indication of nesting behavior.
-So now you know that this is a very normal habit, however, feather plucking can also be an indication of sickness so if you know that it is not mating season and your bird is feather plucking then you must take him to an avian vet.
+So now you know that this is a very normal habit, however, feather plucking can also be an indication of sickness so if you know that it is not the Parrot Mating season and your bird is feather plucking then you must take him to an avian vet.
 Here is an interesting article on common signs that your parrot is sick, give it a read.